adammurdoch/build-builder/README.md

 Generates one or more projects with source files.
 Can also be used to add source files to an existing skeleton build.
 The source files have dependencies between each other, as described below.

-Generates JUnit tests for Java and Android projects, plus on-device tests for Android projects.
+Generates JUnit unit tests for Java and Android projects, plus on-device tests for Android projects.
-Generates XCTest tests for Swift projects.
+Generates XCTest unit tests for Swift projects.

 Can optionally generate a composite build.